katesanders9/multiVENT/README.md

 The repository additionally includes setup code for our MultiCLIP video retrieval approach ([NeurIPS D&B, 2023](https://arxiv.org/abs/2307.03153)).

-See the repository overview below to find the correct files for each dataset.
+See the repository overview below to find the correct files for each dataset, and the "**Data Navigation**" section for information on how the datasets are organized within each file.

 ## Overview
 ```